Dall Fields: Career highlights

-The Backman Band Woodwind Ensemble was organized to fill-in open time between seasons for members of the Bachman Band, aka "Bachman's Million Dollar Band," Harold Burton Bachman (1892–1972), conductor.
+The Backman Band Woodwind Ensemble was organized to fill-in open time between seasons for members of the Bachman Band, a.k.a.
+"Bachman's Million Dollar Band," Harold Burton Bachman (1892–1972), conductor.
 During the 1930s, the group played concerts and gave music clinics for high schools and Universities in Iowa, Illinois, Wisconsin, Michigan, Indiana, Ohio, and Pennsylvania.
 Its members were: